kubedb/docs/docs/guides/elasticsearch/quickstart/overview/index.md

 At first, you need to have a Kubernetes cluster, and the `kubectl` command-line tool must be configured to communicate with your cluster.
 If you do not already have a cluster, you can create one by using [kind](https://kind.sigs.k8s.io/docs/user/quick-start/).

+Now, install the KubeDB operator in your cluster following the steps [here](/docs/setup/install/_index.md).

 To keep things isolated, this tutorial uses a separate namespace called `demo` throughout this tutorial.

 ```bash